PHILOSOPHY, GOALS, AND GUIDELINES

 - Office staff will communicate to the UOPD, and Vivian Olum that a “lock down” has been initiated and the reasoning.
 The duration of any lock down shall be determined in consultation with that UOPD and/or the Eugene Police Department.

 - Upon consultation with UOPD and University Communications, email notification and individual phone calls to families will be initiated to inform them of the nature of the emergency and our actions.
 The exact emergency reunification location will be shared at this time.
-Possible emergency reunification locations are listed in our parent handbook.
+Possible emergency reunification locations are listed in our family handbook.

 - A bold font notice advising of the lock down will be posted by office at the Moss Street front entrance.
 No one will be allowed to enter the building, including parents and staff.